UPDATE: ProVen VCT is fully subscribed (30 April 2019). ProVen Growth & Income VCT remains open and has £14 million capacity remaining.

 - Extended closing date for ProVen Growth & Income VCT: 10 January 2020

 The company operates a dividend reinvestment scheme which enables shareholders to reinvest any future cash dividends in Ordinary shares.
 These new shares should qualify for VCT tax reliefs that are applicable to subscription for new VCT shares, however, please remember tax rules can change

 The VCTs operate a policy of purchasing their own shares as they become available in the market at a discount of approximately 5% of the latest published NAV.
-However, there is no guarantee that the company will buy back shares - the discount to NAV could also be greater or less than 5%.
+However, there is no guarantee that either company will buy back shares.
+The discount to NAV could also be greater or less than 5%.

 The managers of the ProVen VCTs have probably the longest track record in growth capital investment of any VCT.
-And have been very successful at it, achieving an impressive number of profitable exits over the years – four in the last six months alone, although past performance is not a guide to the future.
+They have been very successful at it, achieving an impressive number of profitable exits over the years – four in the latter half of 2018 alone, although past performance is not a guide to the future.

-Unlike the managers of many VCTs of the same vintage, Beringea didn’t need to adjust their strategy to adapt to new VCT rules.
+Unlike the managers of many VCTs of the same vintage, Beringea did not need to adjust its strategy to adapt to new VCT rules.
 On the contrary, the new rules play to its strengths.